QuantumZain/chaos-balls/README.md

 ## features

-To Add/Remove balls and manipulate their properties, i.e velocity, position, etc you can do so by opening the file and following the comments for help.
+To Add/Remove balls and manipulate their properties, i.e velocity, position, etc you can do so by opening chaos_balls.py in a text editor and follow the comments in line 153 as a guide.

+## controls

+-press p to pause